yiiyama/dynamo-consistency/README.rst

 +++++++++++++

 A configuration file should be created before pointing to it, like above.
-The configuration file for ConsistencyChecks is a JSON or YAML file with the following keys
+The configuration file for dynamo_consistencys is a JSON or YAML file with the following keys

 .. autoanysrc:: phony
-   :src: ../ConsistencyCheck/test/config.yml
+   :src: ../dynamo-consistency/test/config.yml
    :analyzer: shell-script

 Configuration parameters can also be quickly overwritten for a given run by